DamianRavn/CaseProject_HvZ/README.md

 libraries, and conventions around the world.
 The game simulates the exponential spread of a fictional zombie infection through a population.

-Full assignment description can be found [here](https://github.com/DamianRavn/CaseProject_HvZ).
+Full assignment description can be found [here](https://github.com/DamianRavn/CaseProject_HvZ/blob/main/Project/HvZ%20Case.pdf).

-A diagram of the Movie Characters database can be found [here](https://github.com/DamianRavnCaseProject_HvZ).
+A diagram of the Movie Characters database can be found [here](https://github.com/DamianRavn/CaseProject_HvZ/blob/main/Project/database_diagram_first_draft.png).

 ## Description

-//Todo - add desciption
+The app consists of 3 key components:

+- A web-based frontend (written in React)
+- An API (written in C# with ASP.NET)
+- A Database

 ## Getting Started